 The Distributor agrees that it will:

-preserve the confidentiality of, and will not directly or indirectly reveal, report, publish, transfer, or disclose the existence of any Consumption Data except as provided for in this Appendix; and
+preserve the confidentiality of, and will not directly or indirectly publish, transfer, or disclose any Consumption Data except as provided for in this Appendix; and

 only use Consumption Data for a Permitted Purpose or for any Other Purpose specified in a Data Agreement.

+For the avoidance of doubt, nothing in this Agreement prevents the Distributor from using and/or disclosing information that is derived from aggregated Consumption Data if the information is used or disclosed in such a form that it will not reasonably identify any individual or single ICP [or Trader] (“Aggregated Data”).

 Disclosure of Consumption Data